Fitbit Health Solutions Client Terms

 “Modern Slavery” has the meaning given in Section 18.4 (Anti-Modern Slavery).

-“Ordering Document(s)” means Fitbit’s order form, quote, order confirmation, purchase order or other similar document executed by Fitbit and Client describing the Fitbit Solutions and/or Fitbit Products & Services to be provided and that references these Client Terms.
+“Ordering Document(s)” means Fitbit’s order form, quote, order confirmation, purchase order or other similar document executed by Fitbit and Client describing Fitbit Care and/or the Products & Services to be provided and that references these Client Terms.

 “Participant” means any individual that is participating in Client’s Program.